markaren/E-book_cpp/Chapter5/observer.md

 detaching, and notifying observers.
 ConcreteSubject is a class implementing the Subject interface.
 It maintains a list of observers and notifies them when its state changes.

-`Observer` is an abstract class with an `update` method that concrete observers must implement.
+`Observer` is an interface with an `update` method that concrete observers must implement.
-`ConcreteObserver` is a class implementing the `Observer` class.
+`ConcreteObserver` is a class implementing the `Observer`.
 It registers itself with a `ConcreteSubject` instance and receives updates when the subject's state changes.

 In the main function, a `ConcreteSubject` instance is created, and two `ConcreteObserver`